 The Finance Manager with responsibility for the treasury function will ensure that the Treasury Management function is adequately covered during normal business hours.

 Dealing limits

-The Finance Manager with responsibility for treasury management is permitted to place deals in accordance with the Counterparty Lists and Limits and approved Treasury Management Practices.
+The Finance Manager and Assistant Chef Finance officer with responsibility for treasury management is permitted to place deals in accordance with the Counterparty Lists, Limits below and approved Treasury Management Practices.